collapsefield/collapse-aware-ai-public-proof-pack/CAAI_Origin_Statement_v1.0.md

 If future researchers or labs reference or build upon collapse-aware systems,
 the appropriate citation is:

-**Ross, M.R.
+**Verrell Moss Ross, M.R.
 (2025).
 Collapse Aware AI: Bias-Weighted Collapse Architecture and the Bias Engine.
 Inappropriate Media Limited.**

 ---